September 10, 2021

 Prostate-specific antigen, also known as PSA, is a protein produced in both healthy and cancerous cells in the prostate gland.
 The PSA test is used to measure the amount of this protein found in your blood.
 The level of the protein is measured in nanograms of PSA per milliliter of blood.

 Originally, this test was approved to monitor prostate cancer in men who have already been diagnosed.
-It was later approved to be used in conjunction with a digital rectal exam in order to diagnose prostate cancer in people who are not showing other signs and symptoms.
+It was later approved to be used in combination with a digital rectal exam to screen for prostate cancer in people who are not showing other signs and symptoms.

 According to the American Cancer Society, men without prostate cancer usually have a PSA under 4ng/mL of blood.
 But cancer can still be present even at a normal PSA range.
 Men with a PSA between 4 and 10 have a 1 in 4 chance that prostate cancer is present.
 And a PSA over 10 makes it about a 50/50 chance that he has prostate cancer.